Rakeela/dragora-notes/Chives-of-Wrath.md

 The new aeroponic device was set up without issue, I'll note.
 I should've added that to my log before.

 ---
+2021-8-05:
+My chives have mostly sprouted.
+I don't really know how to judge their growth.
+I know to transplant them when they've outgrown their rockwool and can therefore gain sustenance from the aeroponics system.
+I don't know how long that will take.
+I don't know how deep chive roots even are.
+Did I use the right amount of rock wool?
+I'm self-conscious about my own ignorance.

+---
 Back to [[Everloathing-Agritechnologies]]